Let's be clear, the Scottish Government can't eradicate nuisance calls.

 But just as enforcement agencies keep working to prevent nuisance calls despite the challenges, so too must we, especially as research shows nuisance calls are a bigger problem in Scotland than they are elsewhere in the UK.
 Analysis of nine million calls received over a three year period by users of a popular call blocking service concluded that three of the top five cities in the UK receiving the highest percentages of nuisance calls were Scottish.

-Three of the top five UK cities receiving the highest volumes of nuisance calls are Scottish – Glasgow was top; Edinburgh second; and Aberdeen fourth
+Three of Scotland’s cities have the highest rates of nuisance calls in the UK – Glasgow was top; Edinburgh second; and Aberdeen fourth according to the percentage of nuisance calls that trueCall users in those locations received

 Faced with these statistics, we must take action now that will make a difference, even as we press the UK Government to do more.
 To help us do that, the Scottish Government established a Nuisance Calls Commission.